Yunusabdul38/Q-and-A/README.md

    git clone https://github.com/Yunusabdul38/Q-and-A.git

 2. **Navigate to the project directory**

         ```bash
-        -cd your-project
+        cd your-project

 3. **Install dependencies**

         ```bash
-        -npm install
+        npm install

 ## Usage

 1. Start the development server:

         ```bash
-        -npm run dev
+        npm run dev
 2. Open the app in your browser:

-        ```bash
-        -Open your browser and visit http://localhost:3000 to view the app.
+        Open your browser and visit http://localhost:3000 to view the app.